yehzx/NetMedEx/README.md

 2. Generate Cytoscape networks

 ```
-# Index by the entity names referred in the original articles
+# Index by the entity names referred to in the original articles
 python pubtator2cytoscape.py -i examples/pmids_output.pubtator -o pmids_output.xgmml -w 1 --index_by name

 # Index by MeSH terms and discard non-MeSH terms